How To Know If Your Essential Oils Are Pure

 They said . . .

 “We learned that quality and testing go hand in hand, and that adulterations are a common practice in the essential oil industry.
 So we decided to test three oils from 11 brands by sending unlabeled samples to the Aromatic Plant Research Center in Utah to test them for any adulteration.”

-They found our essential oils to be 100% pure!
+They found our oils to be 100% pure essential oils!

-We would like to thank our friends and partners around the world, especially the distillers we work so closely with, who take such pride in producing quality products.
+We would like to thank our friends and partners around the world, especially the distillers we work so closely with, who take such pride in producing pure essential oils and other quality aromatherapy products.

 We couldn’t do it without them!

 The full ConsumersAdvocate.org review shares more details about essential oil testing and company transparency.
 (Is your favorite company reviewed in the article?)

 We’d also like to thank YOU.
 Thank you for using pure essential oils safely, and for educating yourself about what that means.